arielbenavi/InstantLeadGen/README.md

 ## ⚙️ Configuration

 - `MAX_RECORDS_PER_SOURCE`: Set in `main.py` to limit the number of records scraped from each source
+- `SHEET_NAME`: name of Google Sheets Spreadsheet where results are stored
 - `RESULTS_SHEET_ID`: Google Sheets ID where results are stored

 ## 📁 File Structure